ethereum/pm/Fee-Market/mainnet-readiness.md

     - [ ] `eth_getUncleByBlockHashAndIndex`([EIP-3045](https://eips.ethereum.org/EIPS/eip-3045))
     - [ ] `eth_getUncleByBlockNumberAndIndex` ([EIP-3046](https://eips.ethereum.org/EIPS/eip-3046))

-**The base fee should be exposed as `baseFeePerGas` in the JSON RPC API, and the fee cap & priority fee should respectively be exposed as `feeCapPerGas` and `priorityFeePerGas`.**

 #### Community testing

 - [x] JSON-RPC or equivalent commands that applications and tooling can use to interact with EIP-1559